The Order of Adjectives

-Placing eight adjectives in their correct order for the sake of having the perfect sentence is a mind-boggling task in learning English grammar.
-Interestingly, even English native speakers don’t have any idea that there’s a binding rule that must be followed when doing so.
-Out of 10 English native speakers, there’s only at least one who knows the rule.
+The order of eight adjectives to form a perfect sentence is a daunting task when studying English grammar.
+Interestingly, even native English speakers have no inkling of the existence of a mandatory rule that must be followed in this regard.
+Out of 10 native English speakers, only at least one knows this rule.

-But some rules in English grammar are things that native speakers know but don’t know they know, even though they use them every day.
-When someone points one out, it’s like a magical little shock.
+But some rules of English grammar are things that native speakers know but aren’t aware that they know, even if they use them every day.
+When someone points out just one thing, it’s like a little magical shock.

-The threshold question in the line is: Should we learn the correct order of adjectives?
+The key question in this line is whether we should learn the correct order of adjectives.

-For instance, the BBC’s Matthew Anderson via twitter pointed out a “rule” about the right order of adjectives before a noun.
-Judging by the number of retweets—over 75,500 at last count—this came as a complete surprise to many people who thought they knew all about English.
+For example, BBC correspondent Matthew Anderson pointed out the “rule” about the correct order of adjectives before a noun via Twitter.
+Judging by the number of retweets, which, at the latest count, exceeded 75,500, this came as a complete surprise to many people who thought they knew everything about the English language.

-Failing to arrange the adjectives in the above phrase, as Forsyth notes, feel inexplicably wrong (a rectangular silver French old little lovely whittling green knife…), though nobody can say why.
-It’s almost like a secret knowledge we all share.
+The inability to arrange adjectives in the phrase mentioned above, as noted by Forsyth, seems inexplicably wrong (rectangular silver French antique small beautiful green carving knife…), although no one can say why.
+It’s almost like secret knowledge that we all share.

-At QQEnglish, where we teach ESL learners very important grammar rules, learning the order of adjectives is done in such meticulous detail.
-Grammatically, we use a book published by Cambridge University Press to simplify the rule to our English language learners.
+At QQ English, where we teach ESL students, the order of adjectives is studied with meticulous detail as an essential grammatical rule.
+We use a book published by Cambridge University Press to simplify this rule for our English learners.

-To easily remember the Royal Rule for the order of the adjectives, we can use the acronym O-S-A-S-C-O-M-P.
+To easily remember the rule about the order of adjectives, we can use the abbreviation O-S-A-S-COM-P.

 O-pinion